william-dawson/william-dawson.github.io/content/cblog/2019-11-13-eigsfromeigs.markdown

 Title: Eigenvectors from Eigenvalues
 Date: 2019-11-13 11:00:00 +0900
 Category: Lessons
+Tags: paper discussions
+Summary: A recent paper by Denton et al. revealed an interesting fundamental relationship between the eigenvalues and eigenvectors of a matrix.
+I will describe their findings and explore how it might be applied.

 Recently, I saw an interesting article about a group of scientists studying neutrinos who discovered an interesting relationship between eigenvalues